 The Truck Driver

-Although the trucking company is usually responsible for the actions of its employees, you may be able to sue the truck driver directly if their error caused the accident.
+Although the trucking company is usually responsible for the actions of its employees through vicarious liability, you may be able to sue the commercial driver directly if their error caused the accident.
 For example, the driver may be liable if the crash was caused by intoxicated, reckless, or distracted driving.

 The Trucking Company